sjjsy/sjjsy.github.io/_resume/resume.md

     the course staff of Aalto University course "Advanced Strategic Management" (5 cr).
 : Excellent work at MAFY-valmennus (11/2016)
-  : In late 2016 the CEO/owner of MAFY-valmennus organized a company-wide
+  : Both the firm's Owner-CEO and the first hired CEO praised me.
+The first
-    celebration to praise my leaderful, responsible and effective work and subsequent achievements.
+    for my leaderful, responsible and effective work and subsequent achievements.
+    The second for "irreplaceable" contributions in various areas that helped them sustain their strong competitive advantage.

 Strengths
 : enthusiasm, drive, energy, goal-orientation, analytical thinking, growth